Private, In-Home Tutoring in Fall River, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Fall River students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Fall River, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Massachusetts has developed a statewide Curriculum Framework that incorporates the Common Core state standards and will fully implement this K-12 Curriculum Framework beginning in the 2013-2014 school year.
 The district also follows the College and Career Readiness Anchor Standards for Writing in the Curriculum Framework which identifies four broad types of standards for developing this critical ability over the years.
 Among the social development goals for learning, students develop an appreciation for inclusivity and compassion, and learn how to work effectively with other children.
 Strategies to enhance cooperation and personal responsibility are learned as well.